1920 Republican Party presidential primaries: World War I

 In January 1917, the Zimmermann telegram from Germany to Mexico was intercepted by British intelligence.
 In the telegram, German diplomat Arthur Zimmermann offered to restore much of the territory Mexico had lost in the Mexican–American War in the event the United States entered the war.
-Zimmermann, hoping to threatening the United States, admitted the telegram's authenticity in a March speech to the Reichstag.
+Zimmermann, hoping to threaten the United States, admitted the telegram's authenticity in a March speech to the Reichstag.
 Public outcry ensued, and Wilson requested a declaration of a "war to end all wars" against Germany.
 Congress granted the request on April 6, 1917, shortly after Wilson began his second term and nearly three years after the war had begun.

 Major General Frederick Funston, Wilson's first choice to command U.S. forces, had died in February.
 Several Republican Party leaders called on Wilson to appoint Leonard Wood, a close friend and advisor of Theodore Roosevelt and long-time preparedness advocate.
 However, Wilson chose John J. Pershing, a Republican who had previously gained fame as commander of the Pancho Villa Expedition, at the behest of Secretary of War Newton D. Baker.
 After a yearlong mobilization effort, Pershing and U.S. troops began major combat operations during summer 1918, near the war's end.
 The United States was able to claim victory with relatively few casualties.
 Pershing's fame was further elevated to that of a war hero.
 He was widely considered a candidate for the presidency, though some Republicans considered him too close to the Wilson administration.